 HOW TO ENTER THE JOHN BYRNE AWARD

 To enter the competition, simply use the form below to fill in your details and upload your work.
 The competition is completely free to enter.
-You can enter once per month.
+You can enter once per quarter.

 (See our FAQs page for further information on our submission form.)